aperezhortal/flake8-dashboard/README.rst

 flake8-dashboard
 ================

-A flake8 plugin to generate a HTML dashboard with a report of all the flake8 violations.
+A flake8 plugin to generate an responsive HTML dashboard with a report of all the flake8 violations.
+The resulting dashboard is easy-to-read format across a variety of devices and web browsers.

 Installation
 ============